Rwik2000/Panorama-Stitching/README.md

 # Panorama Stitching

-Code by Rwik Rana, IITGn
+Code by Rwik Rana, IITGn.

 View the project on https://github.com/Rwik2000/Panorama-Stitching for better viewing

 This is a Code to stitch multiple images to create panoramas.
 This is robust for stitching 4 images.
 This is the tree for the entire repo:\